hturner/conf-management-proposal/out/conference-management-proposal.md

 <!--
 What does success look like?
 -->
-The project will deliver a new conference management system for R consortium supported conferences.
+The project will deliver a new conference management system for R Consortium supported conferences.

 Measuring success
 -----------------